varughese/hh-ttc/README.md

   - Right click on Command Prompt in the taskbar.
 Right click the second menu and click `Run as Administrator`.
   - Google for more info

-- Type the following `npm install -g http-server`
+- Type the following `npm install -g nodemon`
 - When thats done open up the `hh-nhs-master` folder that you saved.
 - Hold `Shift` and right click (you have to right click near the bottom of the window in a space that is white).
 Click open in command prompt.
-- Type the following `http-server public`
+- Type the following `nodemon server.js`
 - Open up a web browser and type in the following url `localhost:8080`

 You should now see the app!